fabioformosa/quartz-manager/README.md

 By default, quartz-manager executes the dummy job that logs "hello world!".
 Replace the dummy job (class: `it.fabioformosa.quartzmanager.jobs.SampleJob`) with yours.
 Follow these steps:

-1. Let extend the super class `it.fabioformosa.quartzmanager.jobs.AbstractLoggingJob`
+1. Extend the super class `it.fabioformosa.quartzmanager.jobs.AbstractLoggingJob`
 1. Change the scheduler settings, providing the class name of your job.
 Open class `it.fabioformosa.quartzmanager.configuration.SchedulerConfig` and for the method `jobDetail` replace SampleJob.class with YourJob.class

 ## HOW TO CHANGE SETTINGS